Criminal Justice Act - Judicial Business 2016

-The Criminal Justice Act (CJA) provides funding for the representation of individuals with limited financial resources in federal criminal proceedings.
+The Criminal Justice Act (CJA) provides funding for the representation of individuals unable to bear the cost of counsel in federal criminal proceedings.
 In each district, a plan exists for providing representation through private panel attorneys and, where established, federal public or community defender organizations.
 This year, 81 federal defender organizations (63 federal public defender organizations and 18 community defender organizations) served 91 of the 94 federal judicial districts.

-Representations closed by the 81 federal public and community defender organizations (including representations in criminal matters, appeals, and habeas corpus proceedings) grew 4 percent from the previous year to 127,508.
-FDOs in many districts processed large numbers of Drugs Minus Two resentencing cases; nationwide, 20,234 of these cases were closed in 2015.
-Excluding the Drugs Minus Two cases, FDOs processed 13 percent fewer cases this year compared to 2014.
-Representations closed by appointed panel attorneys fell 10 percent from 2014 to 79,006.
-The number of private attorneys paid through the CJA panel attorney payment system was 8,882.
+Representations closed by the 81 federal public and community defender organizations (including representations in criminal matters, appeals, and habeas corpus proceedings) rose 17 percent from the previous year to 148,794.
+Representations closed by appointed panel attorneys grew 2 percent from 2015 to 80,535.
+The number of private attorneys paid through the CJA panel attorney payment system was 8,713.

 For a summary of federal defender appointments under the CJA for the past five years, see Table S-21.
 For information on representations for each federal public and community defender organization, see Table K-1.